-In today’s fast-paced business where service and support are often overlooked for the best price.
+In today’s fast-paced business it seems like service and support are overlooked for the best price.
 We thought we would share a story from one of our team members.
 He was raised on a family farm where discipline, commitment, community and family were a way of life.
-These life lessons did not come easy especially as a teenager and if you have ever worked on a farm summer is a busy time.
+These life lessons did not come easy especially as a teenager so if you have ever worked on a farm summer is a busy time.

 He is my brother and your uncle!!